 Suggestion: Watch the 5 minutes video tutorial before reading this article

-We all know about the temptations that Thailand has to offer: white beaches, low living costs, and real estate that costs a fraction compared to Singapore, Hong Kong, and many western countries.
+We all know about the temptations that Thailand has to offer: white beaches, low living costs, and real estate that costs a fraction compared to back home.

 Maybe you have already decided to purchase a property or just want to learn more about how it works when buying real estate in Thailand.

-In this article, I explain how you can buy real estate as a foreigner in Thailand, about foreign ownership regulations, property taxes, if you can rent out property, and more.
+In this article, I explain about foreign property ownership regulations, how you can buy property as a foreigner in Thailand, about property taxes, if you can rent out the property, and more.

 Can foreigners buy property in Thailand?